Chris Cunningham

 Chris Cunningham (born 15 October 1970) is an English video artist and music video director who directed music videos for electronic musicians such as Autechre, Squarepusher, Aphex Twin and Björk.
 Early in his career he worked as a comic book artist.
 He has created art installations and directed short movies.
 In the mid 2000s, Cunningham began doing music production work, and has also designed album artwork for a variety of musicians.
-Cunningham worked on a never completed movie adaptation of William Gibson's cyberpunk novel Neuromancer.
+Cunningham worked on a uncompleted movie adaptation of William Gibson's cyberpunk novel Neuromancer.

 His style is noted for its use of robotics, body horror and Mickey mousing (syncing action with music).

 Biography

-Early work - comic books and film special effects
+Early work: comic books and film special effects

 Between circa 1990 and 1992, he worked as a comic book artist for 2000 AD working under the pseudonym "Chris Halls" (Halls is his stepfather's surname).
 He worked on comics including Aliens and Judge Dredd Megazine.
 His contributions included cover paintings and strips.

 Also from around 1990, he worked on films including model-making, prosthetic make-up and concept illustrations.
 He worked on films including Hardware (1990) and Dust Devil (1992) for Richard Stanley, Nightbreed (1990) for Clive Barker, and Alien^{3} (1992) for David Fincher.

 After seeing Cunningham's work on the 1995 film version of Judge Dredd, Stanley Kubrick head-hunted Cunningham to work on A.I.
 Artificial Intelligence.
 For Kubrick, Cunningham designed and supervised animatronic prototypes of David; the central robot child character.
 Cunningham worked for over a year on the film.
 However, around this time Kubrick put the film on hold, with Cunningham going on to pursue a career as a director.